Tips and Tricks For HR Departments | HR Cloud Blog

 People want a pat on the back for doing their job?
 Back in my day, we just worked quietly!

 You must have probably heard this kind of eye-roll-inducing statement over coffee or on a LinkedIn thread.
-But here’s the catch: appreciation in the workplace isn’t about handouts or ego boosts—it’s about creating a culture where people feel valued and motivated to thrive.
+But here’s the catch: recognition and appreciation in the workplace isn’t about handouts or ego boosts—it’s about creating a culture where people feel valued and motivated to thrive and a key driver of engagement and retention.
+In fact, employee recognition has become a cornerstone of effective management.

-|"A research by Gallup backs it up: recognized employees are 45% less likely to quit."
+"A research by Gallup backs it up: recognized employees are 45% less likely to quit."

 The Psychological Impact of Corporate Awards on Employees